Kano State Nigeria Travel Guide

 Support conservation efforts through shopping: The Rainforest Site

-Avoid giving money directly to beggars, children in particular; this perpetuates dependency.
+Refrain from giving cash straight to beggars, children in particular; this perpetuates dependency.
 Do not support businesses exploiting children.
-If helping, give to trustworthy local charities for sustainable development.
+If helping, give to trustworthy local charities for development that is sustainable.

 Stay in locally-owned hotels, dine at neighborhood eateries, and hire local guides/drivers to keep money within the local economy.